 French Kiss (1995)

 I watched this film the year I was preparing to go on an exchange to France in high school.
 I didn’t speak a word of the language at the time, but I remember being captivated by the street scenes throughout Paris.
-When I finally got here, I tracked down many of them to see how realistically they were portrayed.
+When I finally got here, I found many of them to see how realistically they were portrayed.
 Many times nowadays I catch myself walking by them and not even paying attention.
 It’s true what they say about the importance of being a tourist in your own city!

 Amusez vous bien!